Stuycs-K/finalprojectapcs-5-zheng-brian-wang-jerry/DEVLOG-Jerry.md

 ### 2025-06-08 -  Finished third gamemode and documentation
 Wrote the" "Inverse Movement" gamemode, as well as finished READMe documentation for our project. ~2 hours

+I believe this document accurately reflects the contributions of my teammate - Brian